kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/call.md

 ### SHOW_WARNINGS

-`SHOW_WARNINGS` returns the warnings encountered during the current connection when loading from files.
-Currently only the warnings related to `COPY FROM` and `LOAD FROM` statements are reported.
+`SHOW_WARNINGS` returns the contents of the
+[Warnings Table](/import#warnings-table-inspecting-skipped-rows).
+This is a feature related to [ignoring errors](/import#ignore-erroneous-rows) when running `COPY/LOAD FROM` statements to scan files.
 They will only be reported if the [`IGNORE_ERRORS`](/import#ignore-erroneous-rows) setting is enabled.
-The number of warnings that can be stored per connection is limited; after the warning limit is hit, any warnings encountered will not be stored.
+Note that the number of warnings that are stored is limited by the `warning_limit` parameter.
 See [configuration](/cypher/configuration#configure-warning-limit) for more details on how to set the warning limit.
+After `warning_limit` many warnings are stored, any new warnings generated will not be stored.

 | Column | Description | Type |
 | ------ | ----------- | ---- |